-Donald Trump & Kanye West Might Meet For A Summit Together & OK Then
+Kanye West Might Meet With Donald Trump For A Summit On Race & This Can't Be Good

 Does anyone understand what's going on in the world right now?
 I honestly can't keep up.
 Social media has gone completely ablaze since Kanye West announced his support and "brotherly love" for Donald Trump, but it looks like this bromance might be reaching a new level.
 According to reports, Donald Trump and Kanye West might meet for a summit together in the upcoming future to discuss race.
 Can 2018 please calm down for a minute?

 Before you ask, no, I'm not joking.
 According to Politico, the White House is planning to organize a number of future summits bringing well known athletes and artists to meet with President Donald Trump to discuss race.
 Cleveland pastor Darrell Scott, one of Trump's most prominent black allies, is leading the charge and intends to welcome Kanye West as one of the summit participants, telling Politico that "of course" West would be invited.
 Representatives of Kanye West and the White House did not immediately respond to Elite Daily's request for comment.

 Scott reportedly plans to meet with Trump at the White House to discuss the summit proposal on May 3.
 So far, no plans have been set in stone about the proposed summit, but Scott apparently has full confidence that Trump will be willing to participate.

 “It’s going to be unscripted, unfiltered, blunt,” Scott told Politico.
 “No topic is off the table.”